danielchg/danielchg.github.io/content/posts/oc-mirror/index.md

 ### Create mirror from file to registry

-In my lab I'm going to run this part of the procedure in the same machine, but in a real production environment you should copy the generated file `mirror_seq1_000000.tar` to the Installer Machine, from where the below command should be run to import the images in the Disconnected Registry.
-I know that I already told about this, but it is important that these aspects of the lab vs production are clear for a better understanding.
+In my lab I'm going to run this part of the procedure in the same machine, but in a real production environment you should copy the generated file `mirror_seq1_000000.tar` to the **Installer Machine**, from where the below command should be run to import the images in the **Disconnected Registry**.
+I know that I already told that, but it is important that these aspects of the lab vs production are clear for a better understanding.

-In order to import the images from the mirror file to our Disconnected Registry we just need to run the below command from the same folder as the before step, but actually you only need access to the `mirror_seq1_000000.tar` for this step, the rest of the content of the folder are important for future runs to create the mirror to file.
+In order to import the images from the mirror file to our Disconnected Registry we just need to run the below command from the same folder as the before steps.
+For this step you only need access to the `mirror_seq1_000000.tar` file.

 ```bash
 $ /usr/sbin/oc-mirror --from ./archives/mirror_seq1_000000.tar docker://registry.local:5000/oc-mirror --dest-skip-tls